timgreynolds/OSLog/README.md

 * Visual Studio for Mac or Visual Studio Code

 ### Installation
-* net7.0 or net8.0 SDK
-* maui-maccatalyst and maui-ios workloads
-* Visual Studio for Mac or Visual Studio Code

-### Installation

 * Install the NuGet package
 * Install the NuGet package